 If you are considering taking your life, then please let us or someone else try to help.

 It is important to know that you are not alone.
 Many people have had suicidal thoughts at some point in their lives; experts believe that at least 1 in 6 people experience this.
 It is not a character defect and it does not mean that you are crazy, weak, flawed, or damaged in some way.
 When pain seems overwhelming and you are unable to cope, suicide can seem like the only way out.
 While it may not seem like it now, there is hope.
 With time and support, you can overcome your problems and the pain and suicidal thoughts will subside.
 Suicide is a permanent solution to a short-term problem.
 We know that when people are suicidal they feel like nothing will help—but we would like to try, and it could make the difference for you.

 Please call the UC Berkeley Counseling and Psychological Services (CAPS) at (510) 642-9494 for 24/7 access to a counselor by phone.

-You may also contact any one of the following 24/7 suicide hotlines:
+You may also contact the following 24/7 suicide hotlines:

 If You Know Someone Who is Suicidal

 If someone has attempted to take their life, then they are in need of medical assistance.
 Dial 9-1-1 from a landline or if you are off-campus.
 Dial UCPD Emergency at 510-642-3333 from a cell phone if you are on or near campus.

 If you are concerned that someone is in imminent or immediate danger of taking their life, then dial 9-1-1 from a landline or if you are off-campus.
 Dial UCPD Emergency at 510-642-3333 from a cell phone if you are on or near campus.